 If a child is not following the expectations they may be moved to increase their time on task.
-A disruptive child may also be moved so as not to deter the learning of others.
-Losing a playtime in order to reflect upon actions or missed work may be necessary.
+A child behaving in a disruptive manner may also be moved so as not to deter the learning of others.

+Losing part of a playtime in order to reflect upon actions or missed work may be necessary.